Marketplace: Taiwan

 Taiwan meets most of its produce needs through local production.
 This means that the country has a very active network of wholesale and retail markets.
-According to the Guardian newspaper, Taiwan has "the best night market scene in the world and some of the most exciting street food in Asia."
+According to The Guardian newspaper, Taiwan has "the best night market scene in the world and some of the most exciting street food in Asia".

 South Asia

-In South Asia, especially Nepal, India and Bangladesh, a Haat (also known as hat) refers to a regular rural produce market, typically held once or twice per week.
+In South Asia, especially Nepal, India, and Bangladesh, a haat (also known as hat), refers to a regular rural produce market, typically held once or twice per week.

 India

-The marketing historian, Petty, has suggested that Indian marketplaces first arose during the Chola Dynasty (approx. 850 -1279CE) during a period of favourable economic conditions.
-Distinct types of markets were evident; Nagaaram (streets of shops, often devoted to specific types of goods; Angadi (markets) and Perangadi (large markets in the inner city districts).
+The marketing historian, Petty, has suggested that Indian marketplaces first arose during the Chola Dynasty (approx. 850–1279 CE) during a period of favourable economic conditions.
+Distinct types of markets were evident: nagaaram (streets of shops, often devoted to specific types of goods; angadi (markets) and perangadi (large markets in the inner city districts)).

 The sub-continent may have borrowed the concept of covered marketplaces from the Middle East around the tenth century with the arrival of Islam.
 The caravanserai and covered market structures, known as suqs, first began to appear along the silk routes and were located in the area just outside the city perimeter.
 Following the tradition established on the Arabian peninsula, India also established temporary-seasonal markets in regional districts.
 In Rajasthan's Pushkar, an annual camel market was first recorded in the 15th century.
 However, following the foundation of the Mughal Empire in northern India during the 16th century, this arrangement changed.
 A covered bazaar or market place became integrated into city structures and was to be found in the city centre.
 Markets and bazaars were well known in the colonial era.
 Some of these bazaars appear to have specialised in particular types of produce.
 The Patna district, in the 17th century, was home to 175 weaver villages and the Patna Bazaar enjoyed a reputation as a centre of trade in fine cloth.
 When the Italian writer and traveller, Niccolao Manucci, visited there in 1863, he found many merchants trading in cotton and silk in Patna's bazaars.

 In India today, many different types of market serve retail and commercial clients: